 The USP 800 compliance deadline accompanies a USP suggestion for early organizational adoption.
 Diligent protection of healthcare practitioners and others when handling hazardous drugs is a clear priority.
 Achieving new standards set forth by USP 800 may require retrofitting an existing structure, which is where consulting a team of architects and engineers is ideal.

 USP 800 STD Hazardous Compounding Risk Assessment

-The takeaway from the USP 800 cleanroom requirements is that exposing workers to hazardous compounds is not an acceptable risk.
-USP 800 environments mitigate the risk for harm to both the environment and workers when compounding or packaging hazardous drugs.
+The takeaway from USP 800 cleanroom requirements is that exposing workers to hazardous compounds is not an acceptable risk.
+USP 800 environments mitigate the risk of harm to both the environment and workers when compounding or packaging hazardous drugs.
 That could include antineoplastic drugs, hormonal therapies, radiopharmaceuticals, bacteria, and viruses.
 Primarily, negative pressure cleanrooms and dedicated ventilation systems account for the greater portion of improved safety and thus the majority of required changes.

 USP 800 compliant cleanrooms protect healthcare personnel, patients, and the environment when handling hazardous drugs as seen on the NIOSH hazardous-drug list.
 In contrast to USP 797, which upgrades process controls of sterile compounds, USP 800 expands specifically on the compounding of hazardous drugs (HDs).